Suzanna-Linn/slua/docs/beta.md

 The LL functions that have some kind of 0-based index change to 1-based.
 - Negative indexes don't change, the last element is still -1.
-- The functions that return -1, meaning not found, still return -1.
+- Functions like ll.ListFindList() and ll.SubStringIndex() that return -1, meaning not found, still return -1.
   - LL functions are not ready to return to types of values (they can return sometimes number and sometimes nil)

 These are the functions and the parameters that change.
 The "*" on the parameter name means that it can use negative values, we can't just add 1 to rewrite our scripts if they use negative values.